 - The power of indestructible determination, which is the firm resolve to never repeat such speech, thoughts, or actions again.

-If one wishes to undertake this purification practice on a regular basis, receiving an empowerment, a reading transmission and instructional teachings from a qualified Buddhist teacher are necessary prerequisites.
+If one wishes to undertake this purification practice on a regular basis, receiving empowerment, a reading transmission, and instructional teachings from a qualified Buddhist teacher are necessary prerequisites.
 Nevertheless, if an individual aspires to engage in this practice of purification, one may chant the mantra until such time that the empowerment can be received.